jsturma/keycloak-misc/podman/README.md

   -out certs/keycloak.p12 -name keycloak -password pass:changeit

 # Verify the certificate has the correct extensions (optional)
+# Should show "Digital Signature", "Key Encipherment", and "TLS Web Server Authentication"
-openssl x509 -in certs/keycloak.crt -text -noout | grep -A 5 "X509v3 extensions"
+openssl x509 -in certs/keycloak.crt -text -noout | grep -A 10 "X509v3 extensions"

 # Clean up intermediate files (optional)
+# Note: This removes copies in certs/ directory, but keeps the template files in the root
-rm certs/cert-config.json certs/keycloak.csr
+rm certs/cert-config.json certs/ca-config.json certs/*.csr certs/ca.pem certs/ca-key.pem
 ```

+**Important:**
-**Important:** The `cert-config.json` template includes proper key usage extensions (`keyUsage` and `extendedKeyUsage`) to prevent `ERR_SSL_KEY_USAGE_INCOMPATIBLE` errors in browsers.
-If you encounter this error, regenerate your certificates using the updated template.
+- The `cert-config.json` template includes proper key usage extensions (`keyUsage` and `extendedKeyUsage`) to prevent `ERR_SSL_KEY_USAGE_INCOMPATIBLE` errors in browsers.
+- The two-step process (CA + server certificate) is required because `cfssl gencert -initca` alone creates a CA certificate, not a server certificate with the correct extensions.
+- If you encounter `ERR_SSL_KEY_USAGE_INCOMPATIBLE`, ensure you're using the complete process above (not just `-initca`).

 Note: The PKCS12 keystore creation still requires openssl, but you can also use `keytool` (Java) if available: